OntimizeWeb/ontimize-web-ngx/README.md

 `npm run prodbuild`

-It will create the distribution folder, copy the styles
+It will create the distribution folder, copy the styles and copy the assets.

 The script `prodbuild` executes the following commands: